 Start of the RPG Adventure!

 Like many people my age, I started playing the role-playing game Dungeons & Dragons when I was 13 years old.
 I remember it well.
 A group of older friends introduced me to AD&D in junior high school.
 My first character was a human ranger.
 Being a kid was great!
-Little to know responsibility, during the summers we would play all day and night.
+Little to no responsibility, during the summers we would play all day and night.
 Our games of choice included Advanced Dungeons and Dragons, FASA’s Star Trek and TSR’s Top Secret.

 I eventually got away from gaming as I moved from one high school to another.
 Some of my social circles were not tabletop gamers, and so I kept my appreciation for my nerdy hobby in the closet.
 My late teens and most of my 20’s were rpg-less.

 Starting Over, Taking It Further

 Fast forward to the early 2000’s, I rediscovered my love of the hobby.
 A group of us, the friends that started gaming together in our teens, met at a local watering hole to wish a dear friend ‘good luck’ as he was leaving to join the Army.
 Our buddy Randy suggested that we should get the ‘band back together’ and game again.
 It had been over 20 years, but we gave it a shot.
 We re-started playing rpg’s, venturing forth with Dungeons and Dragons 3rd edition.

 Looking to explore different game mechanics and experiences that other games offer I went on to explore Powered by the Apocalypse games, other versions of Star Wars rpg, Spycraft, Star Trek, Dungeon Crawl Classics, Savage Worlds, Trail of Cthulhu, Alice is Missing, Mothership, Stars Without Number, Pathfinder, Shadowrun, Call of Cthulhu, Delta Green and a few more.
 I’ve recently become a huge fan of games produced by Free League Publishing, specifically Forbidden Lands.